thearian/volu/README.md

 ## Features:
 - Sorts and prints the largest dirs
 - Prints a sized-map of sub-dirs
-- Pretty Light-weight
+- Pretty Light-weight (2.2 Mb on windows)
 - Fast as default

 ## Usage
 > Some platform's are released on github
 > An option is to clone this repo and run `cargo run` instead of `volu`

 Current dir's usage: `volu`
 Usage of a specific dir: `volu path/to/dir/`
 Print a list of all *parent dirs*: `volu -p`
 Print a sorted parent dirs list: `volu -s`
-Limit the number of printed parent dirs list: `volu -l 10` Print a sized map of all dirs and their children: `volu -m`
+Limit the number of printed parent dirs list: `volu -l 10`
+Print a sized map of all dirs and their children: `volu -m`

-Best use: `volu --map path/to/dir/`
+Best use: `volu -sm path/to/dir/`
 Minimal use: `volu path/to/dir/`

 ```command